redhat-ai-services/openshift-cluster-bootstrap-gitops/README.md

 Components contains the builk of the configuration.
 Currently we are utilizing two main folders inside of `components`:

-- apps
 - argocd
+- operators

 The oppinionated configuration referenced above recommends several other folders in the `components` folder that we are not utilizing today but may be useful to add in the future.

+#### Argocd

+The argocd folder contains the ArgoCD specific objects needed to configure the items in the apps folder.
+The folders inside of Argo represent the different custom resources ArgoCD supports and refer back to objects in the `apps` folder.

 #### Operators

 Operators contain the operators we wish to configure on the cluster and the details of how we would like them to be configured.

 The operators folder general follows a pattern where each folder in `operators` is intended to be a seperate ArgoCD application.
 The majority of the folder structure utilized inside of those folders is a direct reference to the [redhat-cop/gitops-catalog](https://github.com/redhat-cop/gitops-catalog).
 When attempting to add new operators to the cluster, be sure to check there first and feel free to contribute new components back to the catalog as well!

-#### Argocd

-The argocd folder contains the ArgoCD specific objects needed to configure the items in the apps folder.
-The folders inside of Argo represent the different custom resources ArgoCD supports and refer back to objects in the `apps` folder.

 ## Updating the ArgoCD Groups